-Under its charter the audit committee reviewed and pre-approved all audit and permissible non-audit services performed by KPMG.
+Under its charter, the audit committee reviewed and pre-approved all audit and permissible non-audit services performed by KPMG.
 The audit committee also reviewed and pre-approved the proposed fees to be charged by KPMG for such services, and ratified any increase in fees resulting from an increase in the scope of work to be performed.
 In its review of non-audit services, the audit committee considered whether the provision of such services was compatible with maintaining the independence of KPMG.
-The following table sets forth the fees for professional audit services rendered by KPMG for the audit of the Company's annual financial statements for fiscal years 2013 and 2012, and fees billed for other services rendered by KPMG during those periods.
+The following table sets forth the fees for professional audit services rendered by KPMG for the audit of the Company's annual financial statements for fiscal years 2015 and 2014, and fees billed for other services rendered by KPMG during those periods.

-I Fiscal 2013 Fiscal 2012
+Fiscal 2015 Fiscal 2014

-Audit Fees(1) \$ 819,000 \$ 854,000
+Audit Fees(1) \$ 2,659,900 \$ 1,017,000

-Tax Fees(2) 62,000 36,000
+Audit -Related Fees(2) 952,000

+Tax Fees(3) 30,000 83,000

 All Other Fees

-Total fees \$ 881,000 \$ 890,000
+Total fees \$ 3,641,900 \$ 1,100,000

-- (1) For fiscal 2013 and 2012, this category includes fees for the audit of the annual financial statements included in our Annual Report on Form 10-K, review of the quarterly financial statements included in our quarterly reports on Form 10-Q, audit of our internal controls, issuance of consents and assistance with and review of documents filed with the SEC and for statutory audits of certain of our international subsidiaries. - (2) This category includes fees billed for tax compliance, tax planning and tax advice.
+- (1) For fiscal 2015 and 2014, this category includes fees for the audit of the annual financial statements included in our Annual Report on Form 10-K, review of the quarterly financial statements included in our quarterly reports on Form 10-Q, audit of our internal controls, issuance of consents and assistance with and review of documents filed with the SEC and for statutory audits of certain of our international subsidiaries. - (2) This category includes fees billed for the due diligence of Silicon Image Inc. financials. - (3) This category includes fees billed for tax compliance, tax planning and tax advice.

 The audit committee reviews and approves in advance all audit and non-audit services provided by the Company's independent registered public accounting firm (or subsequently approves non-audit services in those circumstances where a subsequent approval is necessary and permissible).
 In this regard, the audit committee has the sole authority to approve the hiring and firing of the independent registered public accounting firm, and to determine all audit and non-audit engagement fees and terms with the independent registered public accounting firm.
+During the first quarter of fiscal 2015, the audit committee engaged KPMG to perform certain due diligence services in connection with the Company's acquisition of Silicon Image, Inc. In connection with this engagement, the committee considered the benefit to the Company arising from the increase in the quality of KPMG's audits in future periods due to KPMG's involvement in the due diligence process and KPMG's deeper understanding of the business of the combined companies.
+The committee further determined that this engagement would not impair KPMG's independence.

 The audit committee appoints the independent registered public accounting firm annually.
-Before appointing KPMG as our independent registered public accounting firm for the fiscal year ending January 3, 2015, the Audit Committee carefully considered that firm's qualifications and performance during fiscal 2013.
+Before appointing KPMG as our independent registered public accounting firm for the fiscal year ending December 31, 2016, the Audit Committee carefully considered that firm's qualifications and performance during fiscal 2015.